hcwong/cs3223/README.md

 ```
 Of course, do recompile the file every time you make the change.
 We apologise for the inconvenience caused.

+## Changing the duplicate elimination type
+There are currently two implementations for duplicate elimination: sort-based approach and hash-based approach.
+To restrict the query to using a specified approach, replace `distinctNum` in `RandomInitialPlan#createDistinctOp()`
+with `0` for hash-based or `1` for sort-based.

 ## Intermediate files
-Any query that requires a sort operation will generate many `.tblo` files in testcases.
+Any query that requires a sort operation may generate many `.tblo` files in testcases.
 If it gets a bit too much, you can always just `rm` the files based on the file ending.

 ## Troubleshooting